AsyaPronina/voice_zone_passive_mapping/README.md

 # voice_zone_passive_mapping_ui
 Python GUI for Voice Zone Passive Mapping

+>> Note: Tool is developed for Windows OS!
+Though, it can be launched on Linux, but can contain bugs and have not nice look.

 ## How to configure enviroment for development using Miniconda:
 - Clone repository to your system:
   ```bash